 meet the team

 Lauren received her B.S. in Chemistry from the University of Alabama and her Ph.D. in Organic Chemistry from the University of Illinois at Urbana-Champaign under the mentorship of Prof. Steve Zimmerman.
 There she became fascinated by RNA structure as a means for targeted therapies.
 She went on to study RNA folding thermodynamics in cells under the guidance of Profs.
 Dan Herschlag (Stanford) and Silvi Rouskin (Harvard Medical School).
-Inspired by her research in fundamental biochemistry and translational chemical biology, Lauren will be starting her lab at Texas A&M University in the Department of Chemistry to develop methods to measure and predict RNA folding and protein-binding in cells and modulate these interactions with small molecules for therapeutic intervention in cancer.
+Inspired by her research in fundamental biochemistry and translational chemical biology, Lauren started her lab at Texas A&M University in the Department of Chemistry in 2024 to develop methods to measure and predict RNA folding and protein-binding in cells and modulate these interactions with small molecules for therapeutic intervention in cancer.
 She hopes that work in her lab will reveal core principles of RNA-mediated gene expression and uncover novel disease targets in oncology.

 Email: ldhagler[at]tamu.edu